foundationallm/foundationallm/docs/setup-guides/branding/branding-management-portal.md

 ![Branding Management Portal](media/branding_management_portal.png)

-## CompanyName
+## Company Name
-Not is use.
+Not in use.
 Reserved for future enhancements.

 ## Fav Icon Url
 A string value to set the FavIcon Url which is displayed in the browser tab.